-Б .: 1 9.90.
-Executive responsibilities in the organization; President 20 > To approve proposals for closure of normal investigation files after the actionables are fully taken to their logical conclusion; To ensure submission of all ACB/Board/ Compliance reports in time and in a comprehensive and concise manner; To see that the staff issues in vigilance cases are dealt with complete objectivity and keeping in view the best interests of the organization; To ensure that while dealing with vigilance cases complete balance is maintained between operational realities and compliance issues for maintaining a sync business objectives and compliance aspects of banking activities; ~ To settle claims as per the delegation of powers given at para 18. c) Chairman & > To approve initiating of disciplinary proceeding against the staff on the CEO basis of different proposals recommendations submitted by the Vigilance Department from time to time; To instruct to take up direct investigation by Vigilance Department, Corporate Headquarters in such cases as may be deemed necessary from time to time; To pass on from time-to-time such directions to the Vigilance Department as are deemed necessary for its effective working, continuous improvement of systems & procedures in line with the changing times and demands of the regulator, operational issues and evolving banking industry; To give instructions for conduct of special/ extraordinary investigations keeping in view the facts of individual cases/ events / situations and circumstances at any point of time; To give directions to the Vigilance Department on any aspect of its working at any time.
-To monitor the overall working of the Vigilance Department and to act as a effective conduit of communication between the Board and the Vigilance Department so that the overall workings of the Vigilance Department is upto the expectation of the Board.
-To settle claims as per the delegation of powers given at para 18. d) ACB/ Board of ~ To approve the policy frameworks from time to time; Directors > To give directions on quality of fraud investigations/ reporting and their mitigants during various reviews; To review the fraud reports and fraud incidents and the fraud- preventing mechanisms and give, directions for their improvement as per the regulatory (RBI) directions; To give directions /make observations/ ask for compliances in respect of the various notes submitted to the Board and any other issues that comes to the knowledge of the Board through any media / mode of communication for conduct of investigations/ re-work or re-examine investigation reports/ board notes submitted to it; To settle claims as per the delegation of powers given at para 18.
+1 situations and circumstances at any point of time; $\succ$ To give directions to the Vigilance Department on any aspect of its working at any time. $\succ$ To monitor the overall working of the Vigilance Department and to act as a effective conduit of communication between the Board and the Vigilance Department so that the overall workings of the Vigilance Department is up to the expectation of the Board. $\succ$ To settle claims as per the delegation of powers given at para 18. d) ACB/ Board of ~ To approve the policy frameworks from time to time; Directors ≻ To give directions on quality of fraud investigations/ reporting and their mitigants during various reviews; $\succ$ To review the fraud reports and fraud incidents and the fraud- preventing mechanisms and give, directions for their improvement as per the regulatory (RBI) directions ; ≻ To give directions /make observations/ ask for compliances in respect of the various notes submitted to the Board and any other issues that comes to the knowledge of the Board through any media / mode of communication for conduct of investigations/ re-work or re-examine investigation reports/ board notes submitted to it; ≻ To settle claims as per the delegation of powers given at para 18.

-10. Detection of Frauds.
+9. Detection of Frauds.

 10.1.
-According to KPMG21 survey 2016, 24% frauds were detected through tip-offs and complaints (other than formal hotline) followed by management review (22%); formal whistle blowing reports/ hotlines (20%); accidental detection (14%); internal audit (14%); suspicious / vigilant seniors (10%); other internal controls (7%); external audit (6%); self-reported/ admitted (3%) and pro-active data analytics (3%).
+According to KPMG survey 2016, 24% frauds were detected through tip-offs and complaints (other than formal hotline) followed by management review (22%); formal whistle blowing reports/ hotlines (20%); accidental detection (14%); internal audit (14%); suspicious / vigilant seniors (10%); other internal controls (7%); external audit (6%); self-reported/ admitted (3%) and pro-active data analytics (3%).